-Effective July 1, 2013, as a result of the passage of Senate Bill 1512, the Clerk returned to being an entirely feebased Constitutional Officer.
+Effective July 1, 2013, as a result of the passage of Senate Bill 1512, the Clerk returned to being an entirely fee-based Constitutional Officer.
 In accordance with this Bill, fee revenue began being recognized effective June 1, 2013.

-The Clerk's operations are segregated between court-related and non-court-related activities as defined in Article V. Any excess of court-related revenue over court-related expenditures as of June 30 each year is paid to the State of Florida Department of Revenue Clerks' Trust Fund ("DOR").
-The excess of court-related revenue over court-related expenditures from July 1, 2013 to September 30, 2013 will be paid to DOR.
-Effective October 1, 2013, any excess of court-related revenue over court-related expenditures as of September 30 each year will be paid to DOR.
+The Clerk's operations are segregated between court-related and non-court-related activities as defined in Article V. Any excess of court-related revenue over court-related expenditures as of September 30 each year is paid to the State of Florida Department of Revenue Clerks' Trust Fund ("DOR").
 Any excess of non-court-related revenue over non-court-related expenditures is reflected as a liability to the Orange County Board of County Commissioners (the "Board").